HLi199305-ee/ACDC_OPF_Develope/OPF_julia/README.md

     cd ACDC_OPF/OPF_julia
     ```

-2. Open Julia, then enter `Pkg` mode by pressing `]` key.
-The prompot wll change to:
+2. Open Julia, then enter `Pkg` mode by pressing the`]` key.
+The prompt will change to:

     ```julia
     (@v1.10) pkg>
     ```

-3. Run following commands one by one:
+3. Run the following commands one by one:

     ```julia
     add JuMP